vanviegen/glasgow/README.md

 let instance = glasgow.mount(document.body, <MyComponent foo={bar} />);
 ```

+#### glasgow.setDebug(debug)

+Configures the amount of (slow..!) extra checking and logging to perform. `debug` can be:

+- `0`: Production mode.
+Fast, but little error checking.
+- `1`: Development mode.
+Does a lot of extra checking and error logging, which may impact performance significantly. **Default!**
+- `2`: Reserved.
+- `3`: Verbose mode.
+Meaning: development mode + console.log all DOM updates.

 #### glasgow.fadeIn(props, {element, parentStable})

 This built-it transition can be used as an event handler for `oncreate` events to achieve a grow-and-fade-in effect when an element first appears.